hari1436/Sentimental-analysis-of-Tweets/README.md

 # Topic based opinion minning of tweeets

-Sentiment analysis refers to identifying as well as classifying the sentiments that are expressed in the text source.
-Tweets are often useful in generating a vast amount of sentiment data upon analysis.
-These data are useful in understanding the opinion of the people about a variety of topics.
+Tech Stack : Python,Streamlit,Twitter api

-The aim of the project is to analyze the sentiment of the tweets provided from the Sentiment140 dataset by developing a machine learning pipeline involving the use of three classifiers (Logistic Regression, Bernoulli Naive Bayes, and SVM)along with using Term Frequency- Inverse Document Frequency (TF-IDF).
-The performance of these classifiers is then evaluated using accuracy and F1 Scores.
+The project is deployed on streamlit and it uses data from twitter api (Live data).The main aim of the project is to identify the sentiments/opinion of tweets of a particular topic .